• Skip to primary navigation

 May 3, 2018 by BG Mahesh Leave a Comment

 We can safely ignore the Manifesto of all parties.
-Nobody ever visits it back after elections.
-Nobody questions the govt on election promises.
-However, there are some groups and individuals in Bengaluru who have “worked with” the elected government to draw its attention to infrastructure problems we face on a daily basis.
+Nobody ever revisits it after the elections.
+Nobody questions the government on election promises.
+However, some groups and individuals in Bengaluru have “worked with” the elected government to draw its attention to infrastructure problems we face on a daily basis.
 Kudos to these volunteers.

-Over decades every government (irrespective of the party) has contributed to the growth of the state, especially Bengaluru.
-We are a major Knowledge IT Hub in the world today.
-Govt’s contribution cannot be ignored.
+Over the decades, every government (irrespective of the party) has contributed to the growth of the state, especially Bengaluru.
+We are a major Knowledge IT Hub worldwide today.
+The government’s contribution cannot be ignored.

-Elections will be held on May 12, counting on May 15.
+Elections will be held on May 12, with counting on May 15, 2018.
 For complete coverage of Karnataka Assembly Elections 2018, click here.

-The incoming government, to be sworn in May 2018, have a lot of work to do.
+The incoming government, to be sworn in in May 2018, has a lot of work to do.

 1. We don’t have a single tech center in our state outside of Bengaluru.
-Sorry, Mysuru is nowhere close to being labeled as an IT hub.
-In the same 5 years Pune, a city similar to Mysuru has become a substantial fin-tech center.
+Sorry, Mysuru is nowhere near being labeled an IT hub.
+In the same 5 years, Pune, a city similar to Mysuru, has become a substantial fintech center.

-2. Even if we could not build new roads, the govt has not worked on solutions to properly manage the key tech corridors.
-In Bengaluru – Silk Board junction (see this hilarious short movie!), Marathahalli, Graphite India Road, ORR near Manyata are all world class bottlenecks.
+2. Even if we could not build new roads, the government has not worked on solutions to properly manage the key tech corridors.
+In Bengaluru – Silk Board junction (see this hilarious short movie!), Marathahalli, Graphite India Road, ORR near Manyata are all world-class bottlenecks.

 3. Bengaluru lakes are in bad shape.
 Please see this excellent report from United Way Bengaluru (Disclosure: I am associated with UWBe).

-4. Failing infrastructure in Bengaluru has to be fixed.
+4. Bengaluru’s failing infrastructure has to be fixed.
 A short spell of rain floods our roads.

 6. Solid Waste Management: Bangalore city generates around 5,000 MT/day of Municipal Solid Waste (MSW).
 Clearing of garbage is a huge problem.
 Dumping it to nearby villages is not the solution, villagers have been protesting.